raagbtitl/omics-crispr/cnv_crispr_intro.md

 In your analysis, consider the following topics:

-1. Which guide-targeted regions of the A375 genome exhibit the most extreme CNV?
+1. Which guide-targeted regions of the A375 genome exhibit the most diverse target site status based on 'omics data?

-2. What statistical tests are appropriate to analyse CRISPR guide activity vs CNV?
+2. What statistical tests are appropriate to analyse CRISPR guide activity vs target site status?

 3. Readability and modularity of your code.
 We would like to understand how it works and how to re-use it.
 Useability should be well documented, as well as your thought process for code development and organisation.